gethsun1/POS-Point-Of-Sale-Web-System/README.md

 Then download mongoDB on the mongoDB official website.
 MongoDB is the database that I have used in this project.
 Follow the Installation process!

-Next-Open your project folder on a command line.
+Open your project folder on a command line.

 ---------INSTALLATION----------------

 npm install or yarn install

 Install also nodemon package which helps in watching any changes one makes on the files and updates it automatically without manually restarting the server